joycewho1/betelnutessay/README.md

        license="CC BY 2.0"
        >

 The areca nut is also a common ingredient in traditional Malayan medicine and crosses into the spiritual realm.
-For example, one medicinal manual from 1915 recorded that the betel can be chewed alongside the root of *Massoia aromatica* while repeating prayers that aim to keep the devil and illness away.[^35] Additionally, given the entangled cultural significance of the areca nut being a positive symbol that is often given and received, the refusal to receive an areca nut is viewed as symptom of illnesses attributed to evil spirits.[^36] Within the realm of divination, the spittle produced by chewing betel is used in “water-gazing” which enables a Malay wizard (<span eid="Q7403604">*pawang*</span>*, bomor*) to make diagnoses.[^37] Aside from the nut, young shoots of the areca palm were used by Malay women to induce abortions during early pregnancy.[^38]
+For example, one medicinal manual from 1915 recorded that the betel can be chewed alongside the root of *Massoia aromatica* while repeating prayers that aim to keep the devil and illness away.[^35] Additionally, given the entangled cultural significance of the areca nut being a positive symbol that is often given and received, the refusal to receive an areca nut is viewed as symptom of illnesses attributed to evil spirits like a <span eid="Q7161327">*pelesit*</span>.[^36] Within the realm of divination, the spittle produced by chewing betel is used in “water-gazing” which enables a Malay wizard (<span eid="Q7403604">*pawang*</span>*, bomor*) to make diagnoses.[^37] Aside from the nut, young shoots of the areca palm were used by Malay women to induce abortions during early pregnancy.[^38]
+<param ve-image
+       url="media/betel illness.jpg"
+       title="Excerpt from 'Malay Poisons and Charm Cures' describing rejecting a pinang nut as a sign of an evil spirit" attribution="John Gimlette, not in copyright, from the Biodiversity Heritage Library" label="Not in copyright, from the Biodiversity Heritage Library https://www.biodiversitylibrary.org/page/46233500"
+       >

 ## Economic Cultivation